DIARY-Top Economic Events to September 30

 THURSDAY, JULY 18

+** PHILADELPHIA – Federal Reserve Bank of Philadelphia issues Manufacturing Business Outlook Survey for July. - 1230 GMT.

+** FRANKFURT - The ECB Podcast: ECB President Christine Lagarde presents the latest monetary policy decisions - 1515 GMT.

-DALLAS - (INVITED) Federal Reserve Bank of San Francisco President Mary Daly participates in a fireside chat before the "Exploring Conventional Bank Funding Regimes in an Unconventional World" conference, co-sponsored by the Federal Reserve Bank of Dallas and Federal Reserve Bank of Atlanta - 2205 GMT.
+DALLAS - Federal Reserve Bank of San Francisco President Mary Daly participates in fireside chat before the "Exploring Conventional Bank Funding Regimes in an Unconventional World" conference co-sponsored by the Federal Reserve Bank of Dallas and Federal Reserve Bank of Atlanta. - 2205 GMT.
 LONDON - Bank of England executive director of financial stability strategy Nat Benjamin look at how margining practices, now under close scrutiny by regulators globally after volatility in markets in recent years, could impact financial stability.
 Keynote address at ISDA event at Linklaters, followed by Q&A panel on the record with Benjamin - 0715 GMT.

 DALLAS - Federal Reserve Bank of Dallas President Lorie Logan gives opening remarks before the "Exploring Conventional Bank Funding Regimes in an Unconventional World" conference co-sponsored by the Federal Reserve Bank of Dallas and Federal Reserve Bank of Atlanta – 1745 GMT.

-DALLAS - (INVITED) Federal Reserve Board Governor Michelle Bowman speaks before the "Exploring Conventional Bank Funding Regimes in an Unconventional World" conference co-sponsored by the Federal Reserve Bank of Dallas and Federal Reserve Bank of Atlanta – 2330 GMT.
+DALLAS - Federal Reserve Board Governor Michelle Bowman speaks on "Accountability and Reform" before the "Exploring Conventional Bank Funding Regimes in an Unconventional World" conference co-sponsored by the Federal Reserve Bank of Dallas and Federal Reserve Bank of Atlanta. – 2345 GMT.
 FRANKFURT - European Central Bank (ECB) president Christine Lagarde speaks to reporters following the Governing Council's monetary policy meeting – 1245 GMT.

 BERLIN - Press conference following the Governing Council meeting of the ECB in Frankfurt - 1230 GMT